eigenhombre/eigenhombre.github.com/_posts/2013-11-24-fun-with-instaparse.md

 The results are
 [here](http://eigenhombre.com/semi-literate-programming/parsepy.html),
 as well as on [GitHub](https://github.com/eigenhombre/parsepy).

-My impression, after doing this project in just a few hours, are (1) that literate programming is great fun; and (2) that Instaparse sets a new standard for power and expressiveness when converting structured text into abstract syntax trees.
+My impression, after doing this project in just a few hours, are (1) that literate programming[^1] is great fun; and (2) that Instaparse sets a new standard for power and expressiveness when converting structured text into abstract syntax trees.
 If you have a DSL or some other text-based, formal language you want to parse, and you are either literate in Clojure or interested in becoming so, Instaparse would be a great tool to check out.

+[^1]: Such as it is; I'm certain that Knuth would have a thing or two to criticize about my example.